Islamic philosophy: Criticism

 Philosophy has not been without criticism amongst Muslims, both contemporary and past.
 The imam Ahmad ibn Hanbal, for whom the Hanbali school of thought is named, rebuked philosophical discussion, once telling proponents of it that he was secure in his religion, but that they were "in doubt, so go to a doubter and argue with him (instead)."
 Today, Islamic philosophical thought has also been criticized by the Salafi and Wahhabi movements.
-Some Wahhabi scholars have historically excommunicated philosophers as heretics and even athiests.
+Some Wahhabi scholars have historically excommunicated philosophers as heretics and even atheists.

 There would be many Islamic thinkers who were not enthusiastic about the potential of philosophy, but it would be incorrect to assume that they opposed it simply because it was a "foreign science".
 Oliver Leaman, an expert on Islamic philosophy, points out that the objections of notable theologians are rarely directed at philosophy itself, but rather at the conclusions the philosophers arrived at.
 Even the 11th century al-Ghazali, known for his Incoherence of the Philosophers critique of philosophers, was himself an expert in philosophy and logic.
 His criticism was that they arrived at theologically erroneous conclusions.
 In his view the three most serious of these were believing in the co-eternity of the universe with God, denying the bodily resurrection, and asserting that God only has knowledge of abstract universals, not of particular things, though not all philosophers subscribed to these same views.